KFI: Transmitter site

 The main transmitter was eventually relocated from Anthony's Packard dealership to its present location in La Mirada, California, where a "T" antenna was erected between two medium height towers, and the studios of the KFI and its sister station, KECA, were moved to 610 South Ardmore Avenue.
-The 610 South Ardmore Avenue building is now gone, replaced by a parking lot.
-(The Packard dealership site was retained as an emergency transmitter for many years, but powered by a 5,000 watt transmitter.)
+The 610 South Ardmore Avenue building is now home to the non-profit, Public Counsel.

 In 1948, the "T" antenna was replaced by a 722 ft vertical tower and a 200 ft emergency vertical tower, as long before vertical antennas had been determined to be superior to "T" antennas for high-powered stations, although 195 degrees (which would be 828 ft on 640 kHz) would have been optimum.
-Competitor KNX employs just such a 195 degree tower, as do many other U.S. Class A non-directional stations, and even some Class B non-directional stations.
+Competitor KNX employs just such a 195-degree tower, as do many other U.S. Class A non-directional stations, and even some Class B non-directional stations.
 KFI was relatively late to convert from a horizontal to a vertical antenna: same-market Class A KNX converted to a vertical in 1938, and same-state Class As KGO and KPO (now KNBR) converted to verticals in 1941 and 1949, respectively.

 There is an unpatched bullet hole in the ceiling of the transmitter building, where a National Guardsman accidentally discharged a rifle during World War II on December 10, 1941.
 The bullet hole has been preserved as a monument to KFI's wartime service.